-Looking at the resources available to the Commission, the Targeted Socio-Economic Research Programme and the small policy/strategy sections within the various Directorates-General can continue to work on the substantiation of strategic options.
+Looking at the resources available to the Commission, the 'Targeted socio-economic research' programme and the small policy/strategy sections within the various Directorates-General can continue to work on the substantiation of strategic options.
 The IPTS (JRC Institute for Prospective Technological Studies in Seville) is also a highly relevant resource and the Panel recommends that its role be examined to ensure that its work is both directed at this issue and included in strategy formulation.
 One priority is to create a centre of overall responsibility within the Commission for gathering all the different elements of the strategy.
-This must be clearly linked to the Council's decision making process.
+This must be clearly linked to the Council's decision-making process.
 Such a role might be fulfilled by IPTS.
-(A fuller discussion of the JRC is given in section 4.3.7.)
+(A fuller discussion of the JRC is given in Section 4.3.7.)

-The Panel believes that these suggestions will create a more strategic basis for the formulation of Framework Programmes and will result in a better targeted and focused outcome.
+The Panel believes that these suggestions will create a more strategic basis for the formulation of framework programmes and will result in a better targeted and focused outcome.

-4.1.2 European Added Value
+4.1.2.
+European added value

-The Panel firmly believes that, alongside relevance, the other main selection criteria for Programmes should be European added value.
+The Panel firmly believes that, alongside relevance, the other main selection criterion for programmes should be European added value.
 This criterion separates work which clearly should be done at the European level from activity that should be sponsored solely within Member States.
-The Panel has formed the view that European added value has not been given sufficient priority in previous Programmes.
-Its importance derives from the fact that the Framework Programme represents only 3.5% of all research and development expenditure in the public and civilian sectors of the European Union.
+The Panel has formed the view that European added value has not been given sufficient priority in previous programmes.
+Its importance derives from the fact that the framework programme represents only 3.5% of all research and development expenditure in the public and civilian sectors of the European Union.
 This allocation is so modest that it can have only minimal impact without significant European added value.